Graduate Entry Medicine: Description of the Course

 The first year

-The first year of the course builds on your science background to cover most of the basic science that is needed for medicine, and essential clinical skills such as taking a clinical history and performing a basic physical examination.
+The first year of the course builds on your science background to cover most of the medical science that is needed for medicine, and essential clinical skills such as taking a clinical history and performing a basic physical examination.
 The aims of this year are for you to cover the core of medical science and clinical skills in which all medical students must be competent, to understand the application of science to clinical practice, and to gain experience in applying science and clinical skills to the process of diagnostic problem-solving.
+You are also introduced to wider aspects of medicine such as public health, ethics and evidenced based medicine.

 The second year

-The second year builds on the basic science and clinical skills of the first year and leads to periods of more intensive clinical practice.
-By the end of this year, you should be able to recognize common disease patterns in medicine and surgery and be capable of reaching a diagnosis of the commoner illnesses.
-You should also be able to plan first-line clinical investigations.
+The second year builds on the basic science and clinical skills of the first year and leads to longer periods of clinical placement.
 A nine-week clinical pathology ("Laboratory Medicine") block is interspersed with the clinical attachments.
 The science teaching continues throughout the year, oriented more directly towards clinical practice.
 You will be expected to review clinical trials and clinical research reports, and to appraise the application of such reports to clinical practice.

 The third year